My story

 In 2001, I worked for Unisys (another American company) doing the same kind of work I had done at EDS, but I was a little out of my depth as it was a completely new area of expertise, one that I wasn’t that accustomed to.
 Being a contractor brought with it a number of new and important responsibilities as well, including looking after my own tax.

-Later that year, I landed a job as a web designer for a small local company and worked there for about six months.
+Later that year, I landed a job as a web designer for a small local Russian owned company and worked there for about six months.
 The job came about because of a work scheme run by the Ministry of Social Development to help people with disabilities get back into work.
-I have bipolar and was genuinely grateful for the opportunity.
+I have bipolar disorder and was genuinely grateful for the opportunity.
+For the most part, I have been on the benefit since I was twenty-eight.

-The job was perfect for me and I learned some fascinating and very practical web design techniques such as PHP, MySQL and JavaScript (I sense eyes glazing over).
+That job was perfect for me, and I learned some fascinating and very useful web design techniques such as PHP, MySQL and JavaScript, to name a few.
 Even though I was on the minimum wage, it was like paid training, something I would find beneficial in the years to come.

 My experience with mental illness

-At the age of twenty-three I suddenly left my high paying job at GCS and travelled to the South Island, with no thought of how I would support myself afterwards.
-I felt as though I could “hurry up” my spiritual progress.
+At the age of twenty-three I suddenly left my well-paying job at GCS and travelled to the South Island, with no thought of how I would support myself afterwards.
+I felt as though I could “hurry up” my spiritual progress, but it certainly wasn’t altogether rational.

-After I returned from my unplanned excursion, I felt lost, and after contacting my old manager, I was able get my job back.
+After I returned from my unplanned excursion, I felt utterly lost, and after contacting my then manager, hoping, I was able to get my job back.
 He was delighted actually.
-I didn’t realise it then, nor did anyone else, but this was a sign that not everything was how it should be.
+I didn’t realise it then, nor did anyone else, but this was a sign that not everything was how it should be in my life.

 My parents were incredible.
 They drove thirty minutes nearly every evening and on the weekends to see me.
 On one or two occasions I turned them away thinking I would give them some sort of terrible illness just by being around me, which was traumatic for me, and it would have been hard for them too of course.
 It was an indicator of my unwell mental state, being completely out-of-touch with reality.
 It was awful.
 The whole situation was so incredibly difficult for everyone, as you might imagine.

 After coming out of hospital I returned to work.
-I decided to start taking my medication, but this only lasted one day as the side-effects were so awful I could barely function, with no chance of being able to work.
+I decided to start taking the medication, strangely enough for the first time ever, trying to do the right thing, but this only lasted one day as the side-effects were so awful I could barely function, with no chance of being able to work.
 The medication was totally wrong for me.
 I needed an alternative.
-Rather than talk this over with my psychiatrist, instead I chose to come off that medication completely, meaning I was on no medication whatsoever.
+Rather than talk this over with my psychiatrist, I chose instead to come off that medication completely, meaning once again I was on no medication whatsoever.

 I was fine until 1998 until I became unwell again and chose to leave my job once more, and as a result I ended up back in hospital, this time at Hutt Hospital, suffering from delusional thoughts and having some very strange ideas.